-Thereby authorize in CC to release of request electronically my transcript and placem ent scores to or from a Florida conege of differently.
-Falso authorize NFCC to electronically request transcripts on my behalf.
-Should any of the ir nformation I have given change prior or during my enrollmen at the college, I shall immediately notify the Office of the Registrar in writing.
-I unders tand that the \$20 payment I submit with this application is a nonrefundable fee. /// Signature of Applicant Date
+Thereby authorize NFCC to release of request electronically my transcript and placement scores to or from , authorize NFCC to electronically request transcripts on my behalf.
+Should any of the information I have give en change prior or during my en rollmen at the college, I shall immediately notify the Office of the Registrar in writing.
+I understand that the \$20 pay ment I sub mit with this applicat ion is a nonrefundable fee. / / Signature of Applicant Date